Mirjan Mosque: Architecture

 The mosque has an area of 1500 m2 and can accommodate 1,200 worshipers.
 The prayer room is topped by one main dome and two small domes, and the mosque is enclosed by a wall.
-As for the shape of the building of the current mosque, its construction was established in another wing of the madrasa, where it was safe from the hand of demolition, and three domes were raised over it, the largest of which is the middle dome, in which the dome of the fleeting mosque largely imitated the madrasa’s library.
+As for the shape of the building of the current mosque, its construction was established in another wing of the madrasa, where it was safe from the hand of demolition, and three domes were raised over it, the largest of which is the middle dome, in which the dome of the fleeting mosque largely imitated the madrasa's library.
 After 2003, the mosque's infrastructure became more chaotic with random basements and ceilings being built around it.
 Sellers left behind rubbish, and due to neglect, dirt and waste became common.

 Madrasa library

 The madrasa had a large library, a gift from the scholar Nu'man al-Alusi, who made it an endowment for the students of knowledge in the school.
-This library, which includes many manuscripts of rare Salafi books, was transferred to the Public Endowments Library, located in Bab Al-Moatham, which was later burned down during the US Invasion of Iraq.
+This library, which includes many manuscripts of rare Salafi books, was transferred to the Public Endowments Library, located in Bab al-Mu'adham, which was later burned down during the US Invasion of Iraq.